LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 bootstrap()
 ```

-Add a new file `authenticated.guard.ts` in your `auth` folder.
+Add a new file, `authenticated.guard.ts`, in your `auth` folder.
 And create a new Guard that checks if there is a session for the user making the request — name it `authenticatedGuard`.

 `authenticated.guard.ts`